thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification Design Document.md

 The Design of the voice verification interaction should be handled through the message queue OnTrack utilises, OnTrack Overseer.

-When an audio file is sent through the OnTrack Overseer message queue, the file may be removed, validated against the baseline file collected for that student, and the confidence value appended to the message on the message queue.
+When an audio file is sent through the OnTrack Overseer message queue, the file may be validated against the baseline file collected for that student.
+Then, the confidence value appended to the message on the message queue.
 This can then be later sent off to the assessor alongside the audio submission using the OnTrack Overseer message queue.

 ### Architecture